JoWheelSeen/alx-pre_course/README.md

-Blessings Rain on Me again and again
+Blessings Rain on Me forever
-Brighter days